Soldier of Fortune: Payback: Development

-The game was never originally intended to be based on the Soldier of Fortune license.
-It began life as a budget title developed under the working name Mercenaries Wanted.
+Originally, this game began life as a budget title developed under the working name Mercenaries Wanted and was never originally intended to be based on the Soldier of Fortune license.
 A few months prior to its release, Activision saw potential for a full-priced launch and decided to brand the game under the existing Soldier of Fortune series.
 This title's elements, particularly the game's cutscenes, were created at the last minute in an effort to tie the story to the series.
+The game was developed using the CloakNT engine, a proprietary 3D graphics engine created by Cauldron HQ to manage first-person shooter mechanics and physics simulations.

 John Mullins, the protagonist from the previous games, was initially intended to appear as a mentor or partner character who would work alongside Mason throughout the narrative.
 Mullins was supposed to reveal that years of combat and the aftermath of the second game had turned him into a greedy, bloodthirsty figure, ultimately leading to his betrayal of Mason.
-However, for unknown reasons, Mullins was removed from the final version of the game.
+Mullins was removed from the final version of the game since it had absolutely no direct connection to the SOF, Raven Software weren't involved, and the real-life John Mullins was no longer consulting or associated with the budget project, and because turning a real-world, highly decorated war hero into a corrupt, backstabbing villain could cause legal and PR issues so the idea was scrapped.
 Instead, a new, similar-looking character named Colonel Miller was introduced in his place, allowing the betrayal plot to be retained.